-Gosar censured over AOC video as he compares himself to Alexander Hamilton
+Paul Gosar censured over AOC video as he compares himself to Alexander Hamilton

-Gosar censured over video depicting AOC being killed as he compares himself to Alexander Hamilton
+Paul Gosar censured over video depicting AOC being killed as he compares himself to Alexander Hamilton

 The Arizona Republican becomes the first House member censured in over a decade